 Moranis lives in Manhattan and often gets recognized on the street.
-As he told The Hollywood Reporter last year, "People are very nice when they see me."
+As he told The Hollywood Reporter in 2015, "People are very nice when they see me."
 Moranis attributes some of his enduring influence to his clean style of comedy.
 "We were governed by a certain kind of taste at that time, and there were places we wouldn't go with language and bodily fluids and functions.
 I think that's what [fans are] nostalgic for."

 Moranis says he never decided to be an actor for the fame.
 Rather, he focused on the art itself, and fame and publicity followed.
 “The need to do publicity and everything other than the work is not something that I set out to do," Moranis told Heeb in 2013.
 "For some people it is.
 They want that.
 They want the connection to the audience.
 They want their name in the paper.
 For me, that was just a by-product of the work's success.
 I didn't really seek out any of that stuff."
 He also didn't seek out celebrity friends; he told the magazine that he hasn't kept up with any of his co-stars in more than 20 years.

 10. Rick Moranis avoids airplanes, but not because he's afraid of flying.